 Thanks to the integrated Web server, the device can be operated and configured via a Web browser and via a service interface (CDI-RJ45) or via a WLAN interface.
 The structure of the operating menu is the same as for the local display.
 In addition to the measured values, status information on the device is also displayed and allows the user to monitor the status of the device.
 Furthermore the device data can be managed and the network parameters can be configured.
 A device that has a WLAN interface (can be ordered as an option) is required for the WLAN connection: order code for "Display; operation", option G "4-line, illuminated; touch control + WLAN".
 The device acts as an Access Point and enables communication by computer or a mobile handheld terminal.

-Supported functions

-Data exchange between the operating unit (such as a notebook for example) and the measuring device:

-- Uploading the configuration from the measuring device (XML format, configuration backup) - Save the configuration to the measuring device (XML format, restore configuration) - Export event list (.csv file) - Export parameter settings (.csv file, create documentation of the measuring point configuration) - Export the Heartbeat verification log (PDF file, only available with the "Heartbeat Verification" application package) - Flash firmware version for device firmware upgrade, for instance - Download driver for system integration

-HistoROMThe measuring device features HistoROM data management.
-HistoROM data managementdata managementcomprises both the storage and import/export of key device and process data, making operation and servicing far more reliable, secure and efficient.

-When the device is delivered, the factory settings of the configuration data are stored as a backup in the device memory.
+Supported functions Data exchange between the operating unit (such as a notebook for example) and the measuring device: Uploading the configuration from the measuring device (XML format, configuration backup) Save the configuration to the measuring device (XML format, restore configuration) Export event list (.csv file) Export parameter settings (.csv file, create documentation of the measuring point configuration) Export the Heartbeat verification log (PDF file, only available with the "Heartbeat Verification" application package) Flash firmware version for device firmware upgrade, for instance Download driver for system integration HistoROM data management The measuring device features HistoROM data management.
+HistoROM data management comprises both the storage and import/export of key device and process data, making operation and servicing far more reliable, secure and efficient. as a backup in the device memory.
 This memory can be overwritten with an updated data record, for example after commissioning.
 Additional information on the data storage concept